Key points

 Changes in nutrient levels will also affect natural ecosystems.
 These ecosystems often have narrow and typically low requirements for nutrients, so increased nutrients may be harmful.
 These are issues that may need to be considered and addressed in land management.

 Over most of the state, the changes are quite small and not likely to significantly affect agricultural practices.
-But they may still need to be considered by farm managers, especially where their crop or pasture species require a narrow pH range, for example some varieties of wheat.
+But they may still need to be considered by land managers, especially where their crop or pasture species require a narrow pH range, for example some varieties of wheat.

 Adapting to changes in the soil in NSW